Gillingham, Dorset

 Gillingham (/ˈɡɪlɪŋəm/ GHIL-ing-əm) is a town and civil parish in the Blackmore Vale area of Dorset, England.
 It lies on the B3095 and B3081 roads, approximately 4 mi south of the A303 trunk road and 5 mi northwest of Shaftesbury.
 It is the most northerly town in the county.

-In the 2011 census the civil parish had a population of 11,756.
-The neighbouring hamlets of Peacemarsh, Bay and Wyke have become part of Gillingham as it has expanded.
+In the 2021 census, the civil parish had a population of 11,505.
+The parish includes the hamlets of Eccliffe, Huntingford, Madjeston and Milton on Stour.
+The hamlets of Peacemarsh, Bay and Wyke have become part of the town as it has expanded.

 Gillingham is pronounced with a hard initial "g" (/ɡ/), unlike Gillingham, Kent, which is pronounced with a soft "g" (/dʒ/).